How to calculate a future date based on a given date in Excel?

 To get a future date which is 100 days later based on current date, please apply the following simple formula:

-Enter this formula: =A2+100 into a blank cell to locate the result, and then press Enter key to get the future date as following screenshot shown:
+Enter the following formula into a blank cell to locate the result, and then drag the fill handle down to the cells for getting the future date as following screenshot shown:

 If you want to calculate the future date exclude weekends, please use this formula: